Suzy Kolber: Monday Night Football

 Kolber joined ESPN's Monday Night Football crew as a sideline reporter along with Michele Tafoya when the network took over the longtime football series from ABC Sports in 2006.
 After Tafoya left ESPN for NBC Sports at the end of the 2010 NFL season, ESPN used a rotating solo sideline reporter for the 2011 NFL season, with reporters Wendi Nix, Ed Werder, and Rachel Nichols stepping into the role each week, and Kolber used as a fill-in.
 Kolber requested to do more in-studio work so she didn't have to be away from her child.

 The show, NFL32, now called NFL Insiders, was created as a result of this request.
 Lisa Salters was named the new full-time solo sideline reporter for Monday Night Football starting with the 2012 NFL season, effectively ending Kolber's tenure as sideline reporter for the show, although both Salters and Kolber continued to co-produce the show in some capacity.

 NASCAR Countdown

-In the two weeks prior to Kolber's arrival in 2007, Brent Musburger was mysteriously absent from his position as lead host of NASCAR Countdown on the ABC/ESPN network.
-On the week of the race on May 19, ESPN gave no reason for his absence but announced Kolber as the new host of Nextel Cup and Busch Series studio programming.
-She was subsequently replaced by Allen Bestwick as host of NASCAR Countdown.
+On the week of the race on May 19, Kolber was announced as the new host of Nextel Cup and Busch Series studio programming.
+She was subsequently replaced by Allen Bestwick as host of NASCAR Countdown in 2008.